ucr-rhic/ucr-rhic.github.io/how-tos/rcf_generic_login.md

 		+ Where *username* should be replaced by the user name of your SDCC account.
 		+ Upon success you will see a warning message that shows you have logged into a Federal computer system and see a terminal prompt that includes text like *username@rsshXX*, where 'XX' will be replaced by whatever gateway number you have logged into.
 	- For NoMachine stop and follow instructions [here](rcf_remote_login.md) instead.
 Once you get to the virtual desktop open a terminal and continue with step 4.
-4. On the gateway prompt, SSH into one of the analysis nodes named *rcasXXXX* where 'XXXX' needs to be replaced with the number of the node you want to log into.
-Here I demonstrate STAR node *rcas6005*, `ssh rcas6005`
+4. On the gateway prompt, SSH into one of the analysis nodes named *starsubXX* where 'XX' needs to be replaced with the number of the node you want to log into.
+Here I demonstrate STAR node *starsub05*, `ssh starsub05`
 	- If successful, you will be prompted for your password.
-Type it in and you will be on the rcas nodes.
+Type it in and you will be on the starsub nodes.
 	- There are several nodes that can be used by STAR analyzers.
-The least populated node can be accessed by using the command `rterm -i` on the gateway prompt.
+The least populated node can be accessed by using the command `term -i` on the gateway prompt.
 The drawback is that any command history, work, running processes, etc. executed on one node __**cannot**__ be accessed from another.
 5. Finished: You have logged into RCF nodes; Enjoy :)

 Useful SSH options